Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8.Native.linux-x64/readme.txt

    ===========
    DESCRIPTION
    ===========
-   This package complements the JavaScriptEngineSwitcher.V8 package and contains the native implementation of V8 version 8.7.220.10 for Linux (x64).

-   This package is only compatible with .NET Core.
+   This package is deprecated.
+Instead, it is recommended to use a 'Microsoft.ClearScript.V8.Native.linux-x64' package.

    =============
    RELEASE NOTES
    =============
-   Microsoft ClearScript.V8 was updated to version 7.0 RC4 (support of V8 version
+   Microsoft ClearScript.V8 was updated to version 7.0 RC5 (support of V8 version
-   8.7.220.10).
+   8.7.220.16).

    =============
    DOCUMENTATION